-· ties may also register for Connect 5 account on a cess Connect 5 please use the following link; Employees are expected to remain in a relocation situation.
-The Director ontact with their supervisors during any closure or will determine the communication yees are expected to remain in contact.
-Further, ates human capital guidance for emergencies (pay, • rs, telework, hiring authorities and other human effort to help continue essential functions during an Insert Depatmental Emergency contact procedures in the field below.
-Preparedness encourages all departme es in an emergency, the Division of Crisis Management & ents to prepare and maintain a call tree.
-Departments ations systems that can be used for backup, after hours, Check the system(s) that are used to co ontact employees in an emergency: ✓ Phone (Voice/Text)✓ Pager✓ Email Department Website Instant Messaging Social Media (Facebook/Twitter) Other
+Employees are expected to remain in contact with their supervisors during any closure or relocation situation.
+The pirector will determine the communication procedures and extent to which employees are expected to remain in contact.
+Further, communicates human capital guidance for emergencies (pay, leave, staffing, work scheduling, benefits, telework, hiring authorities and other human resources flexibilities) to managers in an effort to help continue essential functions during an emergency.

-(describe)
+The Director will contact Assistant Director and both will contact Managers so that they may contact their team members to execute the plan of action that will be taken.

+To rapidly communicate with employees in an emergency, the Division of Crisis Management & Preparedness encourages all departments to prepare and maintain a call tree.
+Departments should also identify multiple communications systems that can be used for backup, after hours, off campus, or for other contingencies.

+Check the system(s) that are used to contact employees in an emergency:

+- Phone (Voice/Text)

+Pager

-Call Tree
+- √ Email Call Tree

+Department Website

+Instant Messaging

+Social Media (Facebook/Twitter)

+Other (describe)